Anatomy of an Era: Zach Wiegert, Part 1

 Zach Wiegert: Wow, that was nice of him to do that.

-Q: Now, I know you followed your brother Eric to Nebraska.
+Q: Now, I know you followed your brother Erik to Nebraska.
 Did that connection help you?

 ZW: Oh yeah, we lived together in college, and obviously I had a chance to meet Coach Tenopir and Coach Young and Coach Osborne a few times before I’d gotten to campus there.
 I met all those guys before I even got down there, so I think Nebraska had a huge advantage of me wanting to go there rather than somewhere else.